 Equine-assisted therapy for children and young people at risk of developing permanent mental illness

-The project aims to describe experiences of horse-assisted therapeutic activities for children and young people between the ages of 7 and 18, with signs of mental illness who are at risk of long-term exclusion.
+The project aims to describe experiences of equine-assisted therapeutic activities for children and young people between the ages of 7 and 18, with signs of mental illness that are at risk of long-term exclusion in society.
 The study is longitudinal and combines qualitative and quantitative design.

-Participants in the intervention are children between the ages of 7 and 18 with mental illness due to stress symptoms such as pain problems and who have been judged by the treating psychologist to be able to benefit from horse-assisted treatment.
+Participants in the intervention are children between the ages of 7 and 18 with mental illness and stress symptoms such as psychosomatic pain, assessed by the treating psychologist to benefit from horse-assisted treatment.
 The intervention takes place once a week for a total of 12 weeks.
-The participants come to the farm together with a parent or other relative and are received by the child and youth physiotherapist with OHI certification (the Organization for horse-assisted interventions) to perform horse-assisted therapy and who is also responsible for the therapy and leads the session.
-Each session is at least 60 min and includes horse-supported therapeutic activities that include horse preparation, riding and post-work with the horse.
+The participants come to the farm together with a parent or other relative and are received by the child and adolescent physiotherapist with OHI certification (Organization for Equine-Assisted Interventions) to perform equine-assisted therapy and who is also responsible for the therapy and leads the session.
+Each session is at least 60 minutes and includes equine-assisted therapeutic activities where preparation of the horse, riding and follow-up work with the horse are included.
+In the study,

-Inclusion criteria for participation in the study are children and young people who show signs of psychological stress in the form of absence from school, stomach aches and difficulties in peer relationships, and who have been referred from child and youth clinics or children's clinics in north-west Scania via the treating psychologist to horse-assisted treatment at Sveahastar in northwestern Scania.
-In the study, Photovoice is used to enable active participation, which gives the children and young people the opportunity to express what they consider important to highlight in the research, as well as the questionnaire "The Mood and Feelings Questionnaire: Short Version (MFQ) specially adapted for children and parents to obtain quantitative data which are analyzed with non-parametric randomization test (NPRT.
-By using NPRT it is possible to examine differences during both peaks and troughs in the health status of the participants between the time before the intervention and during the ongoing intervention.
-Qualitative data are analyzed using Grounded Theory (Charmaz, 2014) alternatively qualitative content analysis (Graneheim and Lundman, 2004).
+Photovoice is used to enable active participation that gives the children and adolescents the opportunity to express what they consider important to highlight in the research and the questionnaire "The Mood and Feelings Questionnaire: Short Version (MFQ)" specially adapted to children and parents to obtain quantitative data that is analysed with non-parametric randomization test (NPRT).
+By using NPRT, it is possible to investigate differences during both peaks and troughs in participants' health status between the time before the intervention and during the ongoing intervention.
+Qualitative data is analysed with the help of Grounded theory (Charmaz, 2014) alternatively qualitative content analysis (Graneheim and Lundman, 2004).

-The project has received ethical approval from the ethics review authority in Lund department 3 (Dnr: 2019–00008) and intends to contribute to knowledge about experiences and effects of horse-assisted therapy for children and young people with signs of mental illness at risk of developing lasting mental illness.
-The project is expected to generate two to four scientific publications and so far, one qualitative study has been published in the international scientific journal "Issues in Mental Health Nursing".
+The project has received ethical approval from the ethical review authority in Lund, department 3 (Dnr: 2019–00008) and intends to contribute to knowledge about experiences and effects of equine-assisted therapy for children and adolescents with signs of mental illness in a risk situation for developing long-term mental illness.
+The project is expected to generate four scientific publications and so far, two qualitative articles have been published in the international scientific journal "Issues in Mental Health Nursing".

 Project period